 Fair representation in Congress was widely debated.
 Delegates from all states wished to avoid tyrannical rule like they had experienced in Britain and agreed to do this by allowing the people to elect representatives from their states to vote for them in Congress.
 However, the Convention delegates could not agree on how many votes would be allotted to each state.
 In addition to the conflict over whether votes should be proportional to population or whether all states should have an equal number of votes, thus equal influence, the question of how to count the population also created divisions.
 Some northern states briefly advocated freeing the slaves.
 After this proposal failed, these states then argued that only free individuals should be included in the count that determined representation.
 In response, many southern states threatened to leave the Convention because they wished to uphold slavery and include the slaves in the count.
-After much debate, a compromise was put forth wherein three fifths of the slave population would be included in this count.12 Yet, the Three-Fifths Compromise was not enough to resolve the greater academy/lesson/the-new-jersey-plan-explanation-supporters-quiz.html.
+After much debate, a compromise was put forth wherein three fifths of the slave population would be included in this count.
+15 Yet, the Three-Fifths Compromise was not enough to resolve the greater conflict of how many votes each state should have in the federal government.
+Delegates at the Convention were nowhere near agreement on the best form of national government.

+14 "The New Jersey Plan: Explanation and Supporters."
+Study.com, 2018, study.com/ academy/lesson/the-new-jersey-plan-explanation-supporters-quiz.html.
 Accessed 20 Feb.
 2018.

-12 "Constitution."
+15 "Constitution."
 History, A&E Television Networks, 2018, www.history.com/topics/constitution.
 Accessed 31 Jan.
 2018.